ksiadzds/my-home-budget/.ai/api-plan.md

 5. **Delete a Product**
    - **Method:** DELETE
    - **URL:** `/api/products/{id}`
-   - **Description:** Remove a product from the authenticated user’s collection.
+   - **Description:** Remove a product from the authenticated user's collection.
    - **Path Parameters:**
      - `id` (UUID of the product)
    - **Response:**